Positron emission tomography: Emission

 To conduct the scan, a short-lived radioactive tracer isotope is injected into the living subject (usually into blood circulation).
 Each tracer atom has been chemically incorporated into a biologically active molecule.
-There is a waiting period while the active molecule becomes concentrated in tissues of interest; then the subject is placed in the imaging scanner.
-The molecule most commonly used for this purpose is F-18 labeled fluorodeoxyglucose (FDG), a sugar, for which the waiting period is typically an hour.
+There is a waiting period while the active molecule becomes concentrated in tissues of interest.
+Then the subject is placed in the imaging scanner.
+The molecule most commonly used for this purpose is FDG, a sugar, for which the waiting period is typically an hour.
 During the scan, a record of tissue concentration is made as the tracer decays.

 As the radioisotope undergoes positron emission decay (also known as positive beta decay), it emits a positron, an antiparticle of the electron with opposite charge.
 The emitted positron travels in tissue for a short distance (typically less than 1 mm, but dependent on the isotope), during which time it loses kinetic energy, until it decelerates to a point where it can interact with an electron.
 The encounter annihilates both electron and positron, producing a pair of annihilation (gamma) photons moving in approximately opposite directions.
 These are detected when they reach a scintillator in the scanning device, creating a burst of light which is detected by photomultiplier tubes or silicon avalanche photodiodes (Si APD).
 The technique depends on simultaneous or coincident detection of the pair of photons moving in approximately opposite directions (they would be exactly opposite in their center of mass frame, but the scanner has no way to know this, and so has a built-in slight direction-error tolerance).
 Photons that do not arrive in temporal "pairs" (i.e. within a timing-window of a few nanoseconds) are ignored.

 Localization of the positron annihilation event

-The most significant fraction of electron–positron annihilations results in two 511 keV gamma photons being emitted at almost 180 degrees to each other; hence, it is possible to localize their source along a straight line of coincidence (also called the line of response, or LOR).
+The most significant fraction of electron–positron annihilations results in two 511 keV gamma photons being emitted at almost 180 degrees to each other.
+Hence, it is possible to localize their source along a straight line of coincidence (also called the line of response, or LOR).
 In practice, the LOR has a non-zero width as the emitted photons are not exactly 180 degrees apart.
 If the resolving time of the detectors is less than 500 picoseconds rather than about 10 nanoseconds, it is possible to localize the event to a segment of a chord, whose length is determined by the detector timing resolution.
 As the timing resolution improves, the signal-to-noise ratio (SNR) of the image will improve, requiring fewer events to achieve the same image quality.
 This technology is not yet common, but it is available on some new systems.